IGB-CNRG/Connect/doc/SPEC.md

 #### Simpler Database Software

 Simpler databases (e.g., Microsoft Access, Filemaker) might do very well for storing the data we need to keep track of, writing reports, and even processing entry and exit forms.
-However, a major component of CONNECT is its ability to be tied into other systems at the IGB, either directly or through notifications.
+However, a major component of Connect is its ability to be tied into other systems at the IGB, either directly or through notifications.
 While simple email notifications are possible in Access and Filemaker, some of the more advanced connections we would like to make would not be possible.

 There are also concerns with ease of access; Access is not available for macOS, and neither program is available for Linux operating systems; furthermore both would require accessing a database file on a shared drive, which adds another layer of complexity to accessing the database.
-By creating a web application instead, we ensure that CONNECT is easy to access for everyone, no matter where they are or what device they're using.
+By creating a web application instead, we ensure that Connect is easy to access for everyone, no matter where they are or what device they're using.

 Finally, there are long-term support considerations when using a commercial database program like Access or Filemaker.

 ## Future Ideas

-The following are a brief list of ideas which we might one day use CONNECT for, which are out of scope for the initial version of the product for various reasons.
+The following are a brief list of ideas which we might one day use Connect for, which are out of scope for the initial version of the product for various reasons.
 Nonetheless, we should design the system with some of these ideas in mind to ensure that if and when we do want to implement them it is easy to do so.

 #### Building Directory

-Since all directory information will be housed within CONNECT, it could be used to power directory signage.
+Since all directory information will be housed within Connect, it could be used to power directory signage.

 #### Inventory Management

-In future, if inventory was tied to its owners within CONNECT in some way, that could be hugely beneficial to both CNRG and Facilities.
+In future, if inventory was tied to its owners within Connect in some way, that could be hugely beneficial to both CNRG and Facilities.
 For CNRG, being able to see at-a-glance what type of equipment someone has when a help request comes in would potentially improve the efficiency of the helpdesk.
 The biennial inventory process could also be potentially streamlined by having IGB members' inventory information more readily accessible.